ljmartin/generalized_tempering/README.md

 This repo uses an adapted SimulatedTempering script to implement generalized, serial, simulated tempering (see notebooks below for examples).
 Configurational and PE-tempering are used, and calculated free energies are compared to the same estimate using the MBAR method ([doi](https://doi.org/10.1063/1.2978177)).
 The script uses a `scalingFactor` parameter, alternatively called lambda in the literature, to record the tempered state.

 The advantage over 1D umbrella sampling is for people with only a single GPU - it's convenient to set-and-forget a GSST run instead of dealing with multiple repeats followed by WHAM.
-Conversely, the disadvantage is that MBAR gets reasonable free energy estimates with probably less total sampling, plus it also gives error bars. ¯\_(ツ)_/¯ YMMV.
+Conversely, the disadvantage is that MBAR gets reasonable free energy estimates with probably less total sampling, plus it also gives error bars. ¯\\_(ツ)_/¯ YMMV.

 # na_cl_pmf
 In this dir, find two calculations of the PMF vs. separation distance for a sodium and chloride ion pair in explicit solvent, calculated by either PyMBAR or GSST.

-The GSST weights closely track the free energy as estimated by MBAR:
+The GSST weights track the free energy as estimated by MBAR.
+Decreasing the GSST cutoff will increase the accuracy of the weights estimates, at the cost of more sampling.

 ![nacl](./na_cl_pmf/na_cl_pmf.png "NaClPMF")